agabor/docs/_includes/arduino/getting-started.md

 }
 ```

-Parse is now initialized and ready to make calls to the Parse server.
+Parse is now initialized and ready to make calls to the MSG server.